Weakly Inhomogeneous models for the Low-Redshift Universe: Concluding Remarks

 \section{Concluding Remarks}

-We analyze two different, but complementary algorithms to deal with small inhomogeneus corrections to the isotropic Universe: on one hand, we studied the so-called \emph{quasi-isotropic solution}, as implemented to a late dynamics, on the other one, we study a \emph{Lemaitre-Tolamann-Bondi} spherically symmetric solution, containing only small deviations depending on the pure radial coordinate.\\ We considered in both cases, sources in the form of a perfect fluid, but, while for the quasi-isotropic case we consider a dark energy equation of state with $-1< w<-1/3$, the spherically symmetric solution contains two different contribution, a matter fluid and a cosmological constant, respectively.\\ The basic result of our analysis, is demonstrating that the presence of a real dark energy contribution, prevent the possibility to deal with physical scales of the inhomogeneous correction being smaller than the actual Hubble scale of the Universe.\\ This constraint, comes from the necessity to rule out of the solution the spatial curvature contribution (due to inhomogeneous corrections), and it has very deep implications: the obtained perturbed solution is characterized by perturbations evolving only from a kinematical point of view, but unaffected by microphysical processes and, de facto they are not observable at the present time.
-Clearly, this result can not be considered as a general one for two basic reasons : \begin{itemize} \item It depends on the details of the solution construction i.e. retaining curvature effects of the perturbations more general regimes can exist;
+We analyze two different, but complementary algorithms to deal with small inhomogeneus corrections to the isotropic Universe: on one hand, we studied the so-called \emph{quasi-isotropic solution}, as implemented to a late dynamics, on the other, we study a \emph{Lemaitre-Tolamann-Bondi} spherically symmetric solution, containing only small deviations depending on the pure radial coordinate.
+We considered in both cases sources in the form of a perfect fluid, but while for the quasi-isotropic case we consider a dark energy equation of state with $-1< w<-1/3$, the spherically symmetric solution contains two different contributions, a matter fluid and a cosmological constant, respectively.

+The basic result of our analysis, is demonstrating that the presence of a real dark energy contribution, prevent the possibility to deal with physical scales of the inhomogeneous correction being smaller than the actual Hubble scale of the Universe.
+This constraint, comes from the necessity to rule out of the solution the spatial curvature contribution (due to inhomogeneous corrections), and it has very deep implications: the obtained perturbed solution is characterized by perturbations evolving only from a kinematical point of view, but unaffected by microphysical processes and, de facto they are not observable at the present time.
+Clearly, this result can not be considered as a general one for two basic reasons : \begin{itemize} \item It depends on the details of the solution construction, i.e. by retaining curvature effects of the perturbations, more general regimes may exist;

+\item The perturbation component of a quasi-isotropic solution is naturally factorized into the product of a space dependent and a time dependent function respectively, and this influences the obtained dynamics.\\ \end{itemize} For a discussion of related problems regarding sub-Hubble inhomogeneities see \cite{Wiseman:2010kp}.

+The situation is different for the Lemaitre-Tolman-Bondi model, where we actually consider spherically symmetric deviations to the background dynamics, underlying the $\Lambda CDM$ model for the actual Universe.
+We construct a inhomogeneous perturbation to the isotropic cosmology whose spatial dependence, i.e. spectrum, is not fixed by the solution method, retaining a useful degree of freedom for fitting different physical situations.

+Apart from the conceptual difference qualitatively emerging in the present study between the two used algorithms, the main merit of this work is outlining that in the \emph{LTB} case, the inhomogeneous perturbation results in a consistent solution with late time sub-Hubble inhomogeneities.
+In fact, the possibility to check the geodesic dynamics on different weakly inhomogeneous Universe models offers an interesting tool to test some physical properties of the actual low-redshift Universe.